anafts/anafts/README.md

-- 🔭 I have an associate's degree in graphic computer...
+- 🔭 I have an associate's degree in graphic computer and I like game programming ...
-- 🌱 I'm currently learning about web development, especially front-end development, but I also enjoy to study about back-end development...
-- 🚀 I like to learn new things and I love to read books.
+- 🌱 I'm currently learning web development, especially about front-end development using React.js, but I also enjoy to study about back-end development using Node.js.
+I really like to learn new things and I love to read books.

 <div align="center">
   <a href="https://github.com/anafts">